steysie/morra/doc/README_LEMMA.md

 ## Lemmata Detection

-For lemmata detection you need training corpus already POS-tagged.
+For lemmata detection you need to have the training corpus already POS-tagged.
 [Part of Speach Tagging](https://github.com/fostroll/morra/blob/master/doc/README_POS.md)

 First of all, we need to create the parser object and load training data.